flipacholas/Architecture-of-consoles/articles/nintendo-64.Rmd.md

 - **Five-stage pipeline**: Up to five instructions can be allocated for execution (a detailed explanation can be found in a [previous article](sega-saturn#cpu)).
 - **24 KB of L1 cache**: Partitioned into 16 KB for instructions and 8 KB for data.

 The package also includes an internal **Floating-Point Unit** (FPU).
-The VR4300 designates it as a co-processor (CP1), however, the unit is fitted adjacent to the ALU and accessed solely via the ALU pipeline, meaning there's no co-processing per se.
+The VR4300 designates it as a co-processor (CP1), however, the unit is fitted adjacent to the **Arithmetic Logic Unit** (ALU) and accessed solely via the ALU pipeline, meaning there's no co-processing per se.
 On the other side, the FPU still houses a dedicated register file and speeds up operations involving 64-bit and 32-bit floating-point numbers.
 Finally, this unit adheres to the IEEE 754 standard.

 ### Simplified memory access